 Shooting A Dead Possum

 Evelyn Victor was in the kitchen with a bad case of nerves.
 It was midnight and her husband Adam Victor was in the back yard, chasing a possum with an old police flashlight and a brand-new rifle.
 That stupid Irish setter was out there too, barking loudly and driving her crazy.
+His countenance was like lightning, and his raiment white as snow.
+And for fear of him the keepers did shake, and became as dead men."

 For more than a week now, she'd been taking medicine for a head cold, but not taking the medicine for her head.
 She was afraid of taking too many drugs at once, but now that she felt a little better, she wondered if she shouldn't start taking the anti-depressants again.
 Every so often she could hear Adam outside, cursing as he stumbled in the dark.
 She hoped that it was only tree-roots and not the children's toys.